jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 ghost at first; but when I looked again there he was still, with a kind of question in his eyes, as if to ask me whether I were glad or sorry to see him.
 I wonder I didn’t drop.
 I know that everything was turning round, and the words of the clergyman

-### ADVENTURE X. THE ADVENTURE OF THE NOBLE BACHELOR 161

 were just like the buzz of a bee in my ear.
 I didn’t know what to do.
 Should I stop the service and make a scene in the church?
 I glanced at him again, and he seemed